The SegTraQ (SegTraQ) class#

 None or dict

-Transfer cell labels from a reference AnnData to sdata.tables[tables_key] by Pearson correlation to reference mean profiles.
+Transfer cell type labels from a reference AnnData object to cells in a SpatialData table using Pearson correlation to reference mean expression profiles.

 - Parameters:

-ref_cell_type (str) – Column in adata_ref.obs with reference cell types.
+ref_cell_type (str) – Column in adata_ref.obs containing the reference cell type labels.

-tables_key (str) – Key of the AnnData table in sdata.tables.
+tables_key (str, default="table") – Key identifying the cell-level AnnData table in sdata.tables.

-cell_type_key (str) – Column name to store transferred labels in .obs when inplace=True.
+cell_type_key (str, default="transferred_cell_type") – Column name used to store transferred labels in the query table’s .obs.

-ref_ensemble_key (str or None, default=None) – Column name in adata_ref.var that contains unique gene/ensemble IDs.
-If None, adata_ref.var_names will be used.
+ref_gene_key (str or None, default=None) – Column in adata_ref.var containing gene identifiers.
+If None, adata_ref.var_names are used.

 - Returns: